 Once you’ve begun the workers’ compensation process, an employer cannot retaliate against you.
-They cannot make your injury the sole basis for terminating employment, either.
+They cannot make your injury the sole basis for terminating employment.
 You have the right to seek treatment and compensation for an injury or illness that has occurred.
 Document any interaction between yourself and the employer until the determination of approval or denial is made by the Workers’ Compensation Commission in Richmond, Virginia.
 Our firm can help with your claims and issues that arise as a result of your claims.
 Call us today at (703) 538-1138 to schedule your case evaluation.
 We’d be honored to help you with your case.

 So, you’ve applied for benefits but received a denial.
 Does this mean you’ll never receive assistance?
 No!
 There are options available to workers who’ve been denied workers’ compensation in Virginia.

 Here’s how a typical appeal could work: